Skip to main content

 Chapter 3 of An Attractive Naivety highlights the excitement in Sydney on New Year's Day, 1901, when people from all over New South Wales, and indeed from the other colonies and other parts of the world, came together to celebrate the birth of a new nation.
 It was a coming of age, where Australia would take up its place on the world stage.
 Its people would be both Australian and British.

-Australian army nurses prisoners of Japanese forces in the Dutch East Indies
+Australian army nurses prisoners of the Japanese in the Dutch East Indies